lucasprag/blog/_posts/2024-02-01-underrated-vscode-feature-native-tabs.md

 ]
 ```

 Done.
-Enjoy your Native Tabs
+Enjoy your Native Tabs.